 As we all know, Connecticut’s economy has been better.
 With high-profile corporate departures like GE and Aetna, the state is making every effort to attract and retain companies.
 Connecticut is not alone.
 Neighboring states, such as New York and Massachusetts, are also going to great lengths to provide incentives and credits to lure companies or entice them to stay.

 As CFOs set their sights on planning for 2018, they need to be cognizant of the various business transactions and events that can trigger tax credit and incentive opportunities.
 Not all of these will be obvious.
-At our next session, Tax Credit and Incentive Triggers, our discussion leaders will explore some of the common and often overlooked initiatives that can yield significant tax savings.
-They will also address the process CFOs can employ to take full advantage of these credit and incentive opportunities.
-While much of the discussion will focus on Connecticut, comparisons will be drawn to programs offered in neighboring states.
+At this session, Tax Credit and Incentive Triggers, our discussion leaders explored some of the common and often overlooked initiatives that can yield significant tax savings.
+They also addressed the process CFOs can employ to take full advantage of these credit and incentive opportunities.
+While much of the discussion was focused on Connecticut, comparisons were drawn to programs offered in neighboring states.

 Discussion Leaders: Bill Claffey, Partner, Tax Services at Fiondella, Milone & LaSaracina LLP; Ryan V. Leichsenring, Counsel at Robinson & Cole LLP.

 The CFOs’ Role in Data Privacy Risk Management

 April 2017 – Rocky Hill, CT and Norwalk, CT

 Significant data breaches have become a common occurrence.
 In a recent survey of 100 senior financial executives from Fortune 1000 companies, it was noted that approximately 60% of the responding companies have suffered a data breach or cyber-attack.
 Consequently, investors and potential acquirers are evaluating data privacy and security issues as part of their standard due diligence process.
 Failure to have adequate data privacy and security measures can devalue a company’s brand, expose it to costly litigation and potentially impact its ability to conduct a major transaction.